Aronwebpro/JavaScript-mini-lib/SwipeEvent/README.md

-## Swipe Functionality on Mobile device for your Image Gallery
+## Swipe Functionality on Mobile devices for your Image Gallery